USA Today editorial board bashes Trump

-(CNN)USA Today isn't known for its blistering op-eds.
+(CNN)USA Today isn't known for its blistering opinion pieces.
 Which makes the one the paper's editorial board just published on President Donald Trump all the more savage.

 "With his latest tweet, clearly implying that a United States senator would trade sexual favors for campaign cash, President Trump has shown he is not fit for office," reads the editorial.
 "Rock bottom is no impediment for a president who can always find room for a new low."